DonAndrutto/Yontendzo/README.md

 # Yontendzo
-Structural outline of the Treasury of Precious Qualities.
+Structural outline of the Treasury of Precious Qualities, connected with the root text.
+Developed by Andrzej R. Rybszleger.